“DNA ligase joins two DNA fragments by forming a phosphodiester bond between them using a molecule of energy.”

 - Used to insert a gene in the plasmid

-- It is also useful in the nanochemistry and DNA origami experiments.
+- It is also useful in nanochemistry and DNA origami experiments.

 Lack of any DNA ligase results in improper DNA repair.
-LIG4 syndrome, Fanconi anaemia, Ataxia-telangiectasia and bloom syndrome are commonly caused by the deficiency of ligase.
+LIG4 syndrome, Fanconi anemia, Ataxia-telangiectasia and bloom syndrome are commonly caused by the deficiency of ligase.

 Tips and tricks: